Arat Bon

-Arat Bon (ارات بن, also Romanized as Arāt Bon; also known as Arātahban and Kamand) is a village in Valupey Rural District, in the Central District of Savadkuh County, Mazandaran Province, Iran.
-At the 2006 census, its population was 253, in 84 families.
+Arat Bon (ارات بن) (Note: Also romanized as Arāt Bon; also known as Arātahban and Kamand) is a village in Valupey Rural District of the Central District in Savadkuh County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 253 in 84 households.
+The following census in 2011 counted 284 people in 106 households.
+The 2016 census measured the population of the village as 279 people in 108 households.